railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 touch database.yml
 {% endhighlight %}

 From the terminal window you need to move up one level of the project structure and into the root of the project.
 From here create another folder called db.
-This will store information about our sqlite3 database including migrations.
+This will store information about our sqlite3 database including our database migrations.
 {% highlight sh %}
 cd
 mkdir db